Yongever/Langchain-CampusTreeQueryBot/README.md

-# Question answering system over SQL & CSV data
+# Question answering over SQL & CSV data

 ## Motivation
 This web app aims to make complex environmental data accessible to all by utilizing LLM to translate natural language queries into SQL or Pandas queries.
 Built with Langchain and Streamlit, the app uses a dataset from Dr. Binney Girdler Kiah at Kalamazoo College about campus trees, detailing their health and carbon sequestration.
 It serves as an educational tool for users without a technical background, allowing easy interaction with scientific data and supporting sustainability initiatives on campus.
 Future developments hope to integrate dynamic data updates for real-time analysis, enhancing its utility for environmental research and education.